 - 1. Browse to the Alerts section in Ambari Web. - 2.
-Find the alert definition and click to view the definition details. - 3.
-The list of alert instances is shown. - 4.
-Alternatively, you can browse to a specific host via the Hosts section of Ambari Web to view the list of alert instances specific to that host.
+Find the alert definition.
+Click the Enabled or Disabled text to enable/disable the alert. - 3.
+Alternatively, you can click on the alert to view the definition details and click Enabled or Disabled to enable/disable the alert. - 4.
+You will be prompted to confirm enable/disable.

-8.1.5.
-How To Enable or Disable an Alert
+8.1.1.
+Alert Types